 From taxation of the premiums paid, the tax court focused on the incompetent actuary who calculated premiums to match the exclusion amount, clearly a warning to captive managers to hire a competent actuary.

-Since the implementation of the NC captive programme, the state has experienced year-on-year growth.
-What has made the programme such a success?
+Since the implementation of the NC captive program, the state has experienced year-on-year growth.
+What has made the program such a success?

 The success comes down to few factors.
 The first is to do with the state department of insurance’s approach of the “big state without the red tape”.
 North Carolina is still regulating, but they’re making it easier because they’re not over-regulating.
 That’s a real attraction to managers because they know the state is going to want to work with them.
 There is still going to be due diligence, but they also have enough support because the state is behind them, which is passing their budget and allowing the department to get the necessary staff to have a good back office.

 The second avenue is the association and the state’s ‘hand- in-glove’ approach.
-The people in the association realise that it has a voice.
-The association can give the department its views on potential changes and/or adjustments with their captive programme.
+The people in the association realize that it has a voice.
+The association can give the department its views on potential changes and/or adjustments with their captive program.